-The rules on sickness, maternity and paternity benefits are similar and apply to people insured in any EU country, Iceland, Liechtenstein, Norway or Switzerland.
+The rules on sickness, maternity and paternity benefits are similar and apply to people insured in any EU country, Iceland, Liechtenstein, Norway, Switzerland or the United Kingdom.

 You have access to the healthcare, e.g. a doctor or a hospital, for medical care, that may become necessary during a holiday or any other temporary stay in one of these countries, under the same conditions as nationals of that country.
 This means that sometimes you will have to pay.
 Your European Health Insurance Card (EHIC) will help you prove your rights.

 Learn more on our pages dedicated to the EHIC

 If you are travelling specifically to receive medical treatment, you need to obtain an authorisation (S2 form) from your health insurance institution before leaving.

 Learn more on our pages dedicated to planned medical treatment